How it works

 The challenge, however, is effectively monitoring your rivals, so you don’t get left behind.
 What are they doing that you should be doing too?
 Have they overlooked an opportunity you could seize?
 Are they losing market share that you could gain?

-Competitor tracking is a type of consumer research where you measure the awareness and perception people have of your competitors’ brands.
+Competitor tracking (sometimes called competitive market analysis) is a type of consumer research where you measure the awareness and perception people have of your competitors’ brands.
 You can compare this with what consumers think about your brand to gain a full understanding of your category.

 By running competitor tracking you give yourself a thorough understanding of how your customers and potential customers perceive your competitors.
 Tracking this will make sure you’re on top of any possible shifts in customer loyalty or preference for certain brands over others—you can then take steps to boost your own brand’s standing in the market.